nehachede/nehachede.github.io/_projects/1-keyframe-extraction.md

 This project explores classical approaches to automatic key frame extraction and evaluates their effectiveness in terms of accuracy, compression, and computational efficiency.

 ### Key Highlights
-- Compared three classical key frame extraction techniques: SSIM, entropy-based, and Euclidean distance methods
-- Analyzed trade-offs between compression efficiency and computational complexity
-- Studied shot boundary detection as a foundational step for video segmentation
+- Implemented shot boundary detection and automatic key frame extraction pipelines
+- Compared three extraction approaches:
+  - Structural Similarity Index (SSIM)
+  - Entropy difference
+  - Edge-based Euclidean distance
+- Evaluated methods using:
+  - Compression Ratio (CR)
+  - Processing Time (PT)
+  - Computational Efficiency (CE = CR / PT)
+- Analyzed the effect of threshold selection on segmentation quality and extracted frames
-- Identified SSIM-based approach as the most balanced in performance and simplicity
+- Identified SSIM-based extraction as the most balanced approach in terms of accuracy and computational cost

-### Data & Method Overview
-- Worked with standard video sequences containing multiple shot transitions (cuts, fades, dissolves)
-- Represented videos structurally as frames → shots → scenes
-- Applied shot boundary detection as a preprocessing step before key frame selection
-- Evaluated key frame candidates based on visual similarity, entropy, and edge variation

-### Analytical Approach
+### Methodology
+Videos were segmented into shots by detecting abrupt cuts and gradual transitions between adjacent frames.
+These segmented shots formed the basis for representative frame extraction.

 The study followed a comparative evaluation framework across three methods:

 - Structural Similarity Index (SSIM)
-  - Measured perceptual similarity between frames
+	- Measured perceptual similarity using luminance, contrast, and structural information
-  - Detected shot transitions using similarity thresholds
+	- Detected scene transitions from significant drops in similarity scores
-  - Selected key frames at high-change boundaries
+	- Produced visually meaningful and stable key frames

 - Entropy-based method
   - Computed information content using pixel intensity distribution